dianavile/CV/README.md

 * Algoritms, Datatypes.

 ### Other:
 Other than coding, I enjoy [writing about coding](https://medium.com/@diana.vile).
 I also like to visit musea, cinema and other cultural activities.
 You can call me for a Chai Latte or coffee and walk in nature.
-Enjoying familylife and constantly learning new things related to webdesign and webdevelopment.
+Enjoying familylife and constantly learning new things related to webdesign and webdevelopment is what keeps me alive and kicking.